casualuser/casualuser.github.io/cv.md

   - Design of robust, observable APIs for high-traffic and mission-critical systems

 - **Security & Compliance**
-  - Architectures designed with HIPAA, SOC 2, and GDPR compliance readiness
+  - Architectures designed with HIPAA, SOC 2, PCI, and GDPR compliance readiness
   - Secure handling of sensitive healthcare and legal data

 ## Selected Project Highlights